 The Staten Island Ferry is a must to take a walk around the bay and see the Statue of Liberty, but if you want to see Lady Liberty in other ways in this article we tell you all the possible ways to go to see the Statue of Liberty.

-Once finished the boat ride, for me it is essential to spend the rest of the morning walking around the Financial District, visiting Wall Street, the memorial of 11-S and the oldest park in New York, Bowling Green, where in a corner we find one of the most famous symbols of this area, the Wall Street bull or Charging Bull.
+Once finished the boat ride, for me it is essential to spend the rest of the morning walking around the Financial District, visiting Wall Street, the memorial of 11-S and the oldest park in New York, Bowling Green, wherein a corner we find one of the most famous symbols of this area, the Wall Street bull or Charging Bull.

-At the end, we take the subway and, already in the Brooklyn neighborhood, we go to Brooklyn Promenade, we eat at Juliana’s pizza or at Grimaldi’s Pizzeria, and if you have the energy I would suggest you to take a walk through DUMBO in the afternoon (although if you are tired, you can leave the visit to DUMBO for another morning, more information at DUMBO Walk), and cross the Brooklyn bridge, both day and night.
+At the end, we take the subway and, already in the Brooklyn neighborhood, we go to Brooklyn Promenade, we eat at Juliana’s pizza or Grimaldi’s Pizzeria, and if you have the energy I would suggest you take a walk through DUMBO in the afternoon (although if you are tired, you can leave the visit to DUMBO for another morning, more information at DUMBO Walk), and cross the Brooklyn Bridge, both day and night.

 For more information on the entire tour read our Day in Financial District and Brooklyn.

 There is no complete plan to visit this city without visiting Harlem, people like to go on Sunday, to see a gospel mass, but I suggest you go any other day of the week, and you will find the neighborhood with a much more his atmosphere.
 At the end of Harlem, right next door is Morningside Heights, one of the most university neighborhoods in the city.
 I recommend a visit to Grant’s tomb, Riverside’s beautiful church (award to whoever finds Einstein on the front porch) and Columbia University.

 For more information read our articles a visit to Harlem and discovering the neighborhood of Morningside Heights.